The ultimate guide to the most secure messaging apps in 2025

 Available on: Windows, macOS, iOS, Android, Linux, Web

-• Secret Chats
+• Secret chats with E2EE

 • Self-destructing media

-• 2-step verification
+• Two-step verification

-• Proxy servers
+• Proxy server support

 3. Discord